groue/CombineTraits/Documentation/Maybe.md

 ## AnyMaybePublisher

 `AnyMaybePublisher` is a publisher type that hides details you don’t want to expose across API boundaries.
-For example, the user of the publisher below knows that it publishes exactly zero or one `String`, no more, no less:
+For example, the user of the publisher below knows that it certainly publishes exactly zero or one `String`, no more, no less:

 ```swift
 /// 👍 Maybe publishes a name